How to Tile a Roof

 How to space roof tiles and space roof battens or laths

 An awful lot of people including Builders and Roofers get the layout of a new roof wrong right from the start, subsequently they end up with a leaking roof or one that just looks awful.
 I’m going to show you the right way to space the tiles and battens so your new roof project is correct.

 The bottom tiles are stretched, the middle is passable with chaos at the top.

 Here’s a good example of a nicely tiled roof, let see how it was done…

 How to lay fit roofing felt or roofing membrane

 Start on one edge of the roof and fix with two or three nails then roll out the roofing membrane or felt keeping it taught but with a very slight hint of sag, this will ensure any water that does end up on the felt will run between the rafters and end up in the gutter.
 Make sure about 30 to 40mm of felt hangs over the fascia and into the gutter, too much felt hanging inside the gutter will impair water flow and encourage dirt build up inside the guttering.
 On a traditional construction, if there is a cavity wall, make sure you bridge the gap over any cavity with the 1F or membrane.

-Secure in place with galvanized clout nails, don’t overstretch or go crazy with the nails.
+Secure in place with galvanised clout nails, don’t overstretch or go crazy with the nails.
 The roofing battens will also hold the felt in place when fixed.